SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 ### Overview

-Devices can authenticate against the Cumulocity IoT platform using X.509 client certificates.
+Devices can authenticate against the {{< product-name-1 >}} platform using X.509 client certificates.

 Devices can communicate using the MQTT interface of the platform, but MQTT over WebSocket is not supported.
-The Cumulocity IoT platform expects devices to connect using SSL on port 8883.
+The {{< product-name-1 >}} platform expects devices to connect using SSL on port 8883.

 Each tenant individually defines whom it trusts by uploading the base CA certificate.